thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step2.md

 Declare a new `short` variable with a value of 32767 inside the "main" method.
 Hint: it says `// Put your code here.` where you should declare it.
 Follow the example above as a guide.

 Next, on a new line (press Enter), add 1 to the value of your variable.
 There are a few ways to do that (try all of them).
-I'll stick with the `notLong` identifier.
+I'll use the `notLong` identifier name.
 Replace it with whatever you named your variable.

 Option 1: a normal assignment operation
 <pre class="file">